ericpruitt/emus/README.md

   - Automatically install build dependencies and compile all binaries available on the host's platform.
 For all operating system, this includes the tools in the "core/" folder.
 On Linux, the applications in the "desktop-environment/" folder are also built.
+There may also be platform-specific binaries compiled in "platform/bin/".
   - Install user-specific configuration files.
 - **cattle:**
   - Download and install precompiled binaries for the current platform.